 Premier League football is typified by blood, sweat and tears.

-The 2-2 draw between the two London rivals in May 2016 had literally everything in a contest that has since been famously coined ‘The Battle of the Bridge.’
+The 2-2 draw between the two London rivals in May 2016 had everything in a contest that has since been famously coined ‘The Battle of the Bridge.’

 Leicester – yes Leicester – were on the brink of the most remarkable title success in history with only Spurs capable of catching them.